jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 "_People are angry, man!
 Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" Joe Rogan, November 2019.

-I was going to start this book by asking if you thought the beloved comedian and podcaster is right.
-Are regular people angry with their lives?
-Are their friends and family?
-Are you?
+This book was going to address your levels of anger and happiness in life.
+It was going to begin with analyzing your take on the economy, nation, and life at large.

-Then came the Great 2020 Pandemic.
-Now, instead of having to ask if you're happy, I know you're not.
-In fact, nevermind being unhappy, you're likely downright scared.
+Now we’ve hit by the Great 2020 Pandemic.
+I don’t need to inquire about your happiness anymore.
+If you’re like most Americans, you’re likely downright terrified.

-For years, North Americans lived with bad trends like micro-management at work, antisocial behavior at home, and political hatred in government.
-We got by because (on the surface) we have full employment, luxurious homes, and stable politics.
-Whenever things got too bad, and we got too unhappy, we went shopping to ease the pain.
-If we were still angry, we'd put in a new government.
-Over the years, we've given Left-wing and Right-wing the levers of power many times.
+For years, North Americans suffered under bad trends: micro-management at work, antisocial behavior at home, and political hatred in government.
+We got by because superficially we’re “doing great”: we have full employment, luxurious homes, and stable politics.
+Whenever things got too bad, and we got too unhappy, we visted the shopping mall for therapy.
+If we were still angry, we’d install a new political party.
+Over the years, we’ve given Left and Right the levers of power many times.

-Still, no matter which we choose, Main Street kept getting unhappier.
+No matter which we choose, Main Street remains unhappy.

-I wrote this book to say there is something fundamentally wrong with our society.
-That, like our ancestors did so many times before, we have to step-up and rethink our way of life.
-The hardest part of writing the book wasn't explaining our problems or coming up with solutions.
-It was getting people to realize they should be happy with their jobs, government, and life.
+There is something fundamentally wrong with our society.
+Now, as our ancestors did so many times before, we have to step up and rethink our way of life.
+The hardest part isn’t about explaining our problems or coming up with solutions.
+It involves the realization that we should be happy with our jobs, government, and life.
+It’s our right, and also our duty to earn that right.

-Now we're in this mess.
-This virus is highlighting are society's shaky foundations better than any writer could.
+Today this novel virus is highlighting our society’s shaky foundations better than any writer could.

-Even now, happy lives aren't an unrealistic fairytale.
-In fact, it's a sign of a healthy society.
-The truth we give Left or Right ideologies' far too much credit.
-When I started writing this book in September 2019, I wanted to (somehow) convince some people to stop putting so much faith in both ideologies.
-They're old and outdated political ideologies.
-They can't give us happy lives in a healthy society anymore.
+Even now, however, happy lives aren’t an unrealistic fairytale.
+In fact, being happy is a sign of a healthy society.
+The truth is that we give Left and Right ideologies far too much credit.
+When I began writing this book in September 2019, I wanted to (somehow) convince some people to stop putting so much faith in these ideologies.
+Both were invented centuries ago.
+They're too old and outdated to offer us happiness in a modern, healthy society.

-There have been thousands of pandemics in history.
-And yet, we were caught with our pants down.
-Because a few months ago, the president was impeached.
+There have been thousands of pandemics throughout history—and yet today we were caught with our pants down.
+We’ve been busy, you see.
+A few months ago, the president was impeached.
 What was the reason again?
-Even if you agreed with it then, was that really what government should have been doing only a few months ago?
-If we have fire drills throughout our society, why don't we have pandemic plans?
+Even if you agreed with it then, was that really what the government should have been obessed with only a few months ago?

-Both "sides" are the same.
-When President Obama tried to overhaul the health-care system, was any commentator, strategists, or politicians talking about pandemic plans?
+Both “sides” are the faces of the exact same coin.
+When President Obama tried to overhaul the healthcare system, was any commentator, strategists, or politicians talking about pandemic plans?
+We have fire drills throughout our society; why don’t we have pandemic plans?

+Here’s why.
 Instead of governing our society, Left and Right ideologues, commentators, and politicians have been playing chicken with each other.

-Our political ideologies are old.
-Our society is both philosophically and now actually, sick.
-That means our civilizations' ability to deal with life's inevitable pitfalls (like depressions, wars, and pandemics) will only get worse.
-I happened to be writing about this before the epidemic.
-Now, history has given a sad reality check.
+Our political ideologies are outdated.
+Our society is so philosophically old, we're now literally sick from it.
+That means our civilization’s ability to deal with life’s inevitable pitfalls (e.g., depressions, wars, and pandemics) will only worsen.
+I happened to be writing this book long before the new corona virus.
+Suddenly history has given us all a sad reality check.

-To fix our civilization, we need to do a lot of things better.
-I can help upgrade our politics.
+To fix our civilization and re-attain health and happiness, we need to revamp a lot of things.
+Techvolution, a new philosophy that empowers the people of Main Street, can help us get there.

 ## Our Levers of Power

 Do me a favor.
 Open up Skype or FaceTime.
 Now check your Instagram feed.
-Good, okay, now do the same for Netflix.
+Good, okay, now do the same for Google Maps.

 I'm serious, open these apps up.
 Come back when you're done.

 Great.
-Now you chat with friends, get live TV, or watch a documentary.
+Now you can chat with friends, get live TV, or get good directions.
 Wherever you go, you'll have these very important levers of power.
 I mean, can you even imagine writing down driving directions on a napkin?

 Of course not.
 This isn't 1990.

 Now get your medical records ready.
 Okay good.
-Now, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
+Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
 Excellent, now let's evaluate how much of a risk Covid-19 is to you by comparing your statistics to the records of those unlucky people who got sick, especially the ones in your community.

 I hope your risk factor is good.
-But, if you're in trouble, what does your doctor say to do?
+But, if you're in trouble, what does your nurse, or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what does your pharmacist say?
 Do you have enough prescriptions in case things get terrible?
 What should you start doing now to plan for the worse?